 The implementation of BST, and the installation and use of this valve is optional.
+However, when BST is implemented, use of this valve is strongly recommended.

 The boiler is pre-wired to accept the sequencing isolation valve.
 Installation consists of installing the sequencing isolation valve in the hot water outlet pipe, and then connecting it into the shell harness, as described below.